 Genesys also maintains longstanding work with national and regional healthcare and insurance networks that provide life-saving services, including suicide prevention hotlines, emergency patient transfers and poison control, among others.

-For these types of customers, the Genesys Engage Multicloud team has specialized operating procedures in place.
+For these types of customers, the Genesys Multicloud CX team has specialized operating procedures in place.
 This process includes strategies like immediate escalation of customer-reported abnormality in the system to generate what we call “Severity 1” incident reports, whether needed or not, as well as SVP access to ensure world-class service and support from leadership.
 Our Resiliency Operations Center (ROC) provides special response plays and human touch to closely work with customers to reroute traffic to our redundant networking sites, among others approaches.

 Best-in-Class Security in the Cloud